Here are the names of the Marine killed and those presumed dead after Corps AAV accident

 Five Marines were rescued and brought aboard the amphibious transport dock Somerset, according to the Sunday press release.

-Photos of the deceased are not immediately available, according to the 15th MEU.
+Photos of the deceased were not immediately available, according to the 15th MEU.
 Marine Corps Times will publish photos of the Marines and sailor once they become available.

 The incident is under investigation, according to the MEU.